A Stroke of Luck

 How a neighborhood came together, and friendships bloomed.

-One day, Linda called to say that Dennis had passed out at the gym, and was suffering from headaches.
-Bob, a physician, went right over.
-Dennis was throwing up and falling down.
-At Bryn Mawr hospital, they discovered a broken artery in his brain, and sent him to Jeff for surgery.
-When we visited Dennis at the hospital, he was barely functioning.
+One day, Linda called to say that Dennis had passed out at the gym.
+Bob, a physician, went right over and took him to the hospital, where they discovered a broken artery in his brain.
+When we visited Dennis after his surgery, he was barely functioning.

-Dennis: I basically spent two months in a crib, stuffed with needles and tubes, staring at the ceiling.
+Dennis: I basically spent two months staring at the ceiling.
 My beautiful wife would come in every day and lie next to me.
-She was so wonderful.
-I wasn’t always as kind to her as I wish I had been.
-But she shook it off and forgave me.

-Linda: After two brain surgeries and three months in the hospital, Dennis had lost 80 pounds.
+Linda: When Dennis finally returned home, he had lost 80 pounds.
 He had always been a serious athlete.
-Now his legs were so spindly, he could hardly stand.
+Now he could hardly stand.

-Maxine: Word spread quickly throughout Haverford Reserve that Dennis was recovering from a stroke, I can’t even name all of the neighbors who came by to support him.
-But he wasn’t ready.
-Dennis has little recollection of those days, thank God, because he was so ill.
+Maxine: Word spread quickly throughout the Reserve that Dennis was recovering from a stroke.
+I can’t even name all of the neighbors who came by.

 Maxine: Some of us were always there.
 It felt like one big family.

-Dennis: I remember waking up on several occasions, and there were 4 doctors around my bed discussing my case.
+Dennis: I remember waking up and there were 4 doctors around my bed discussing my case.
 They were all my neighbors!
 I felt so fortunate to have such incredible friends.
-Bruce even sat down with my checkbook and paid my bills for me.

-Linda: After a few months, Dennis was able to start building himself up.
-Luckily, he found a great trainer.
+Linda: After a few months, Dennis was able to start building himself up, and found a great trainer.

 Dennis: Yeah, Chris Fiddler.
 Picture a man recovering from a stroke being helped by a trainer recovering from cancer.